sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 metaDescription: Sedance is a London dance class held on a Monday evening and run by theatre company Sedos
 ---
-**SEDANCE IS CURRENTLY ON A BREAK – CLASSES RETURN ON MONDAY EVENINGS FROM 12 SEPTEMBER.**

 **Sedance is Sedos’ London dance class, running every Monday night at 7.15pm.**

 Classes take place at Central School of Ballet, 21-22 Hatfields, Paris Garden, London, SE1 8DJ